 - When the child’s surname does not match with that of one of his parents with whom the child is leaving for a foreign country, it is worth to have the certificate of birth of the child.

-You should also remember that such EU states as Great Britain, Ireland, Bulgaria, Cyprus, Romania, and Croatia are not part of the Schengen Area.
+You should also remember that such EU states as Ireland, Bulgaria, Cyprus, and Romania are not part of the Schengen Area.

 Travelling from other than the Schengen countries to Lithuania